 The student or his/her parent may appeal the decision in writing to the Board of Trustees.
-However, the decision of the Headmaster can be reversed only if the decision, in the opinion of the Board of Trustees, is arbitrary and/or capricious.
+However, the decision of the Head of School can be reversed only if the decision, in the opinion of the Board of Trustees, is arbitrary and/or capricious.